thun88/css/src/packages/ids-css/README.md

 This package contains the master library for Infor Design System Web Components.
 It simply wraps all of its sibling packages up into one all-inclusive library for convenience.

-Note: This is currently an alpha testing package and is unsupported outside of internal Hook & Loop systems, but a sign of things to come :)

 ## Installation
 ```
 npm install @infor/ids-css